Optimal control on finite graphs: asymptotic optimal controls and ergodic constant in the case of entropic costs

 \section{Abstract}

 {For optimal control problems on finite graphs in continuous time, the dynamic programming principle leads to value functions characterized by systems of nonlinear ordinary differential equations.
-In this paper, we exhibit a family of such optimal control problems for which these nonlinear equations can be transformed into linear ones thanks to a change of variables.
-As a consequence, the value function associated with an optimal control problem of that family can be written in (almost-)closed form and the optimal controls characterized and computed easily.
-Furthermore, when the graph is (strongly) connected, we show that the asymptotic analysis of such a problem -- in particular the computation of the ergodic constant -- can be carried out with classical tools of matrix analysis.}
+In this paper, we consider the case of entropic costs for which the nonlinear differential equations can be transformed into linear ones thanks to a change of variables linked to the classical duality between entropy and exponential.
+When the graph is connected, we show that the asymptotic optimal control and the ergodic constant can be computed very easily with classical tools of matrix analysis.}